 If the previous suggestions haven't eliminated the ads, then your browser may be at fault.
 Try these troubleshooting steps:

-First, a little background: Ad-blocking apps that are made to work with Safari 12 use a different method than ad-blocking extensions in Safari 11 and earlier did.
+First, a little background: Ad-blocking apps that are made to work with Safari 12 and later use a different method than ad-blocking extensions in Safari 11 and earlier did.
 The newer method, called content blocking, requires using a different kind of filter list than the old method used.
 There is a known issue with the new content blocking filter list.
 It doesn't block YouTube (or Facebook) ads as well as the old way did.

 Please see these articles for more information:

-Safari: Don't watch videos full-screen
+Safari 11 and earlier: Don't watch videos full-screen

 There is a known issue in our legacy AdBlock for Safari extension that causes ads not to be blocked on YouTube when the video player is in full-screen mode.
 Here are some workarounds: